OYMiss/forward-bot/README.md

 # forward-bot

-Use telegram to chat with your QQ friends.
+Use Telegram to chat with your QQ friends.

 ![效果](/images/12-24.png)